|Applicant Competition||Very High|

 Applicants require exceptionally good grades to get into Tufts.
 The average high school GPA of the admitted freshman class at Tufts University was 3.91 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #7 in Massachusetts for highest average GPA.
 Meeting these GPA requirements alone is not enough to gain admission as Tufts is a very selective school.

 *This school has not released high school GPA data for its incoming freshmen.
 In these cases, CollegeSimply employs an artificial intelligence (AI) process to predict GPA based on this school's test scores and a large sample of other colleges' data.
 3.91 is an estimate of the school's average incoming freshman GPA.

 90% of Tufts University freshman were in the top ten percent of their high school graduating class.

 |High School Class Rank||Freshmen Within Range|

 |Top 10% of class||90%|

 |Top 25% of class||99%|

 |Bottom 25% of class||0%|

-What are the requirements for admission to Tufts University and what considerations affect admission decisions?
+What are the requirements for admission to Tufts University and what student information is used for admission decisions?